Table of Contents

 #3 in the 200 behind Milkha Singh (India) and Abdul Khaliq (Pakistan) Bronze 1958 Tokyo Asian Games.

 Born July 15, 1934, in Hagonoy, Bulacan, he stood 5’6 and 57kg.

 The BPISAA was the forerunner held from 1948-1973, becoming the Palarong Pambansa in 1974.
 Enrique Bautista was fourth in that race behind Remigio Vista, 19, Francisco, and Abdurrahim.

 New Sprint King

 The following week was the National Championships at Rizal Memorial.
-Enrique Bautista was up against Genaro Cabrerra, who had been the countries fastest man for the past 6 years, starting in 1949.
-Cabrerra narrowly won the first heat in 10.9 from Musir Samampat 11.0, Germino Are 11.1, and Claro Pellosis 11.2.
+Enrique Bautista was up against Genaro Cabrerra, who had been the country’s fastest man for the past 6 years, starting in 1949.
+Cabrerra narrowly won the first heat in 10.9 from Musir Samampat at 11.0, Germino Are at 11.1, and Claro Pellosis at 11.2.

 In the Final, Bautista won again, matching 10.9.
-In conclusion ending the dominance of the aging Cabrerra, who took silver and 11.0, and beating the American visitors.
-Pedro Subido was bronze in 11.1.
+In conclusion ending the dominance of the aging Cabrerra, who took silver and 11.0 Pedro Subido was bronze in 11.1; the trio beat the American visitors.

 In addition, in the 200m, Enrique Bautista won Heat 1 in 22.4, beating old foe Remigio Vista at 22.7 and Arnulfo Alvaro at 23.2, the 1953 National Champion.

 In 1957 he clocked 10.5 in Manila; tying the National Record of Antonio Salcedo (1936) and Nemesio De Guzman (1936 and 1939).
 He again tied the national record in 1958 with a 10.5 clocking and another 21.6 in the 200m.

 A more solid effort in the 4×100 would see him as an anchor runner with Vista, Isac Gomez, and Pedro Subido.
 Narrowly clinching the Gold Medal over Japan with both registering 41.4, Pakistan a very close battle with Bronze in 41.5.

 In 1959 he timed 10.6 and 21.7.

 1960 Olympics Rome

 In 1961 he clocked 10.6 and 21.9.
 He finished third in the Singapore Nationals in 22.1 in the 200m.
 At 27, it saw the rise of a new star Rogelio Onofre who had converted from High Jump to the sprints.

-By 1962, Bautista was playing second fiddle to Onofre.
+By 1962, Bautista was playing second fiddle to Rogelio Onofre.
 And was more of a relay runner.
-He timed 10.7 by age 28 in 1962, which placed him as the countries 5th fastest runner that year.
+He timed 10.7 by age 28 in 1962, which placed him as the country’s 5th fastest runner that year.